 We organise our Academy on a ‘vertical’ basis involving all our students aged 11-18 years.
 We believe that this has real benefits for the individual student and for the school as a whole.
 It is founded on the principle that if secondary schools can sub-divide into smaller, more ‘human-scale’ units, then each student is likely to feel truly valued as a person and more ‘at home’ in a family-like structure.
 A large number of successful schools have introduced such a ‘vertical’ system because it is shown to have clear benefits.

-Our Academy is made up of four ‘Houses’, Ascot, Lords, Twickenham and Wimbledon, and all students and staff are assigned to a House for the duration of the time that they spend in this school.
-Each House has eleven ‘Tutor Groups’ of approximately 20 students led by a staff member, known as their ‘Tutor’.
-Each Tutor Group has some students from every age group in the school, from Year 7 to Year 13.
+As of September 2019, our Academy is made up of three ‘Houses’, Ascot, Twickenham and Wimbledon, with all students and staff assigned to a House for the duration of the time that they spend in this school.
+Each House has eleven ‘Tutor Groups’ of approximately 20 students led by a staff member, known as their ‘Tutor’ in Years 7-10.
+Each Tutor Group has some students from every age group in the school, from Year 7 to Year 10.
 Students from all age groups work together in Tutor Period for 20 minutes every morning.
 Parents of students in Year 7 are invited to meet their child’s tutor early in the Autumn Term to discuss how they have settled into Academy life.

 The House System provides staff and students with the opportunity to really get to know each other.
 Tutors have more time and space for each student, and they can focus on small clusters of students as they approach significant points in their school life.
 If a student has a problem, it is likely that the tutor can address this straight away, given the smaller size of the group.
 Within Houses and Tutor Groups, students can also learn greatly from each other.
 For example, when Year 7 students join our community, they are welcomed by the other students in the Tutor Group, and they make an easier transition from primary to secondary school as a result.
-When Year 8 students choose Options, they can discuss what new subjects involve with students in Year 10/11.
-When considering Post-16 opportunities, students in Year 11 can find out details first hand from Sixth Form students.
+When Year 8 students choose Options, they can discuss what new subjects involve with students in Year 10.

 Within Houses, students learn to listen to and to appreciate the perspectives of other members of the school community.
 The House System counteracts negative aspects of peer pressure, and older students develop a more caring outlook, watching out for younger students in their tutor group.
 Sensible advice or ‘peer mentoring’ from older students takes place in Tutor Groups and it is often more readily received by younger students.